ChristianBeer/ProFTPd-Admin/README.md

 If you want to upgrade the hashing algorithm you have to change all passwords after changing the configs (both ProFTPd and ProFTPd Admin).

+## Migration

+If you want to migrate from ProFTPd Admin 1.0 (http://proftpd-adm.sourceforge.net/), please use migrate_proftpd_admin_1_to_2.sh script (think to edit it to comply with your setup)
+Data will be read from original DB and reordered in a new DB.
+Please follow installation steps before starting the migration script.

 ## Installation

 ### Using MySQL and SHA1